 Yes.
-Feraccru may be considered during pregnancy if necessary and can be used during breastfeeding if clinically needed.
+Feraccru may be used during pregnancy if necessary and can be used during breastfeeding if prescribed by your doctor.

 Key points

 Why have I been prescribed Feraccru?

 You have been prescribed it because you have ID/IDA\.
 Having ID/IDA means that your body has too little iron available to build haemoglobin and new red blood cells, affecting the amount of energy you have.